rehierl/node-tree-outliner/3-4-0-design-5.md

 <!-- ======================================================================= -->
 ## the default scope

-Would it be reasonable to use the definition of a sectioning node to restrict the default scope of a section?
+Would it even be reasonable to use the definition of a sectioning node to restrict the default scope of a declared section?

 ```
 1) ... n1:s </parent> n2:s ...
 2) ... <group> n1:s </parent> n2:s </group> ...
 ```

-Assumed that nodes `n1` and `n2` are the only top-level nodes of section and that `n2` is the first subsequent node after `n1`'s parent is exited.
+Assumed that nodes `n1` and `n2` are the only nodes of section and that `n2` is the first node subsequent to `n1`.

 Obviously, consistent transformations (and consequently dynamic support) are unreasonably difficult (if not impossible), if a section contains top-level